chrberrig/chrberrig.github.io/content/academia/notes/_index.md

 uploaded as I get them done.

 ## Physics
 I received a masters degree in physics from University of Copenhagen in 2017, and like the notes from mathematics, these are transcribed to TeX, so these will be updated and uploaded as they get done.

-### Feynman Parametrization

-So, I wrote a [note on Feynman parametrisation](/text/notes/feynman_parametrizasion_proof.pdf).
-It is a quite simple proof of the entire parametrisation scheme, which I haven't found anywhere else, although some of the simpler cases of similar identities come quite close, and uses the same techniques.
-I hope you enjoy it, and find it useful.

 ## Epidemiology
 I am currently working in mathematical epidemiology, and due to the current state of the world with the COVID-19 pandemic going on, that is quite dominating for my work, which currently involves massive amounts